MissMakara/Color-detection/README.md

 # Color-detection
-Using colours from an image to carry out classification
+This project checks the color of an eye image and classifies it.
+It uses python, sklearn, openCv